-On Hong Kong Island, you’ll often see cyclists riding in between the tram tracks is done by quite a few delivery cyclists, and can be a good (and relatively traffic free) way of getting along Hong Kong Island, though there is the ever-present danger of the tram tracks, and the bumpiness of the road painted tram markings, and oil and sand debris.
+On Hong Kong Island, you’ll often see cyclists riding in between the tram tracks, including quite a few delivery cyclists.
+It can be a good (and relatively traffic free) way of getting along Hong Kong Island, though there is the ever-present danger of the tram tracks themselves, the bumpiness of the road painted tram markings, and oil and sand debris.

 If your bicycle wheel, especially the front wheel, slips or gets caught on trams tracks it can result in a nasty fall.
 The key to dealing with tram tracks is to cross them at a right angle (or at least a big angle) in an upright position, avoid braking and move your weight back on the saddle.
-The skills apply to all slippery surfaces including tram tracks and are especially important in the wet when things are extra slippery.
+The skills apply to all slippery surfaces – including tram tracks and Light Rail tracks – and are especially important in the wet when things are extra slippery.

-As for other road riding skills, the key is looking ahead and planning your actions.
+As for other road riding skills, the key is to plan ahead.
 Look ahead for tram tracks and select your travel line and actions beforehand rather than having to bail out at the last moment and risk putting yourself in a hazardous situation.

 The two most common tram track crashes are:

 - The front wheel sliding out from under you on the tracks, and

 - One or both wheels getting caught in the tracks.